CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-06.md

 1. Once it is ready, click on the Test Report and you will be able to see the detailed Dashboard in the Cloud Discovery.

    ![Enter Your Password](./media/tr17.png)

    > **Note:** If the report does not load, proceed to Lab-08 and come back later to perform Lab-07.

+1. Remain on the current browser page and proceed to the next exercise, **Lab 7**, in the lab guide.

 ## Review